JaviCervera/bicycle-shop/README.md

   * More coupling between domain classes.
   * The models should contain their repositories (bidirectional coupling).

+It also blurred the boundaries between the layers.

 On the monolithic mode, the CLI app directly calls into a `Catalog` instance which represents all the use cases for the proposed bicycle store task.
 On the split mode, the CLI app calls into a `CatalogProxy` instance which forwards the